 The Health Insurance Portability and Accountability Act (HIPAA) is a major piece of relatively new legislation that imposes strong protections for patient confidentiality.
-The law may have gone overboard in the area of medical debt, however, since it prohibits credit repair agencies and other third parties, often including hospitals themselves, from communicating with third-party debt collectors.
+The law may have gone overboard in the area of medical debt, however, since it prohibits credit repair agencies and other third parties, from communicating with third-party debt collectors.
 As a result, when errors or other problems arise, consumers are largely on their own in working with the debt collectors to resolve them.

 Is This A Coverage Notice, An Estimate, Or A Bill?

 Medical billing is of course about the most complicated form of billing around.
 Consumers are often unsure of whether the letters they are receiving from doctors, insurance companies and hospitals, are notices or actual bills that require payment.
 We are all aware of situations where multiple phone calls are required to resolve the issue of who is responsible for what.